Dobby233Liu/pvpin_js_rt/README.md

 ### Pay attention

-All English text in this README are not so well, because this just used machines to translation.
+All English text in this README are not so well, because this just used machine translation.
 If you're not really understand that all, I'm hope you can forgive me, and, if you can help me to improvement this, that I will thank you.
 [Well, click here to help me](mailto:i@timewk.cn).

 #### Improvementer, maybe